 Nothing is more important than your family’s health.
 Without a health insurance policy in place, the best medical care is out of reach of the average American family.
 That’s why Affordable American Insurance strives to provide you and your loved ones with a health insurance policy that’s high-quality and cost-effective from the nation’s top insurance companies.

 If you don’t currently have health insurance, you need it.
-Below, you can find more information about health insurance from one of Colorado’s best independent insurance brokers, Affordable American Insurance.
+Below, you can find more information about health insurance from Affordable American Insurance.

 There are several types of health insurance plans available.
 Choosing one depends on your specific needs and wants Basically, there are three major types of health insurance plans: Health Maintenance Organization (HMO), Preferred Provider Organization (PPO), and Health Savings Account (HSA).